calvinw/rmarkdown-colab-google-docs/README.md

-machine learning Rmds for Ma322
+This project shows Rmarkdown(Rmd) examples based on R and Python that can be converted to Google Colab notebooks and published and uploaded to Google Docs.
+We include pdf and docx versions of the examples as well.

-Each Rmd file can be rendered to the following formats:
+Each Rmd file can be rendered to all of the following formats if desired:
 1. html
 1. pdf
 1. md